Hi! I’m Arianna, an Italian who has been living in the UK since October 2019. Bristol first and now, Edinburgh, Scotland's capital city.

 Cost of Living in Edinburgh

 I’m afraid there’s no easy way to say this: Edinburgh is an expensive city.
-And so far, it looks like the prices are only going up and up.
+And so far, just like all major cities, it looks like the living costs are only going up and up.

-From housing costs to bonus expenses, here are some of the AVERAGE expenses you might have to deal with:
+From housing costs to bonus expenses, here are some of the AVERAGE expenses (from 2024) you might have to deal with:

 To cut your living expenses and save money, I recommend living in a shared apartment.
 You can also take advantage of completely free things to do, like grabbing a friend for a long walk down the winding streets, taking a picnic to the park, or inviting friends over to your place for dinner and drinks at home.